 What Is YMYL?

-Websites that sell products or provide services or information that can impact the happiness, health, financial stability, or safety of users are categorized by Google as YMYL – which stands for “Your Money or Your Life”.
+Websites that sell products or provide services or information that can impact users’ happiness, health, financial stability, or safety are categorized by Google as YMYL – which stands for “Your Money or Your Life.”

-Bottom line when it comes to YMYL: make sure that any content on your website will help, not hurt, the people who consume your content.
+The bottom line when it comes to YMYL is simple: Make sure that any content on your website will help, not hurt, the people who consume it.

 Make your users feel safe.

-Since as long as I can remember, Google has been telling us to create great content.
+For as long as I can remember, Google has been telling us to create great content.
 And great content is what appears at the top of Google’s search results.

 What Is High-Quality Content?